- Americans with Disabilities Act (ADA)

-If you have five or more past due parking tickets or one (1) or more past due citation(s) involving parking in a disabled parking space, a court order will be issued for the impoundment and immobilization of any vehicle and license tag in your name.
+If you have five or more past due parking tickets or one (1) or more past due citation(s) involving parking in a disabled parking space, a court order will be issued for the impoundment and immobilization of any vehicle and license tag registered in your name.
 Your vehicle may be towed, or your license tag may be removed.
 In this case, online payments to the Parking Violations Bureau or payments by phone are not allowed.

-Appear in person at the Parking Violations Bureau or one of our District Court locations, to pay the full amount due by cash, cashier's check or money order.
+- Appear in person at the Parking Violations Bureau or one of our District Court locations, to pay the full amount due by cash, cashier's check or money order.
 The payment will immediately release the order to tow and impound your vehicle or tag.